Twisside/Lfa_labs/LFA_lab4/ReadMe.md

 1. Using Fare library

 The Fare library has the thing i was trying to implement, that being the xeger, the opposite of a regex.
 If the Regex class just checks if a string is a match for the given regex, well xeger generates that string for the regex.
 There where no limitations for using external libraries sooo, yeah.
+As you can see in the second regular expression i used 'OOO' instead of 'O^3', because the xeger and the regex libraries do not support this kind of syntax, so the specific number of elements needs to be typed manually.
 ```csharp
 static void Main(string[] args)
     {